dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Goertzel algorithm
 The Goertzel algorithm is a technique in digital signal processing (DSP) that provides a means for efficient evaluation of individual terms of the discrete
 19 KB (2,481 words) - 19:10, 5 March 2019

-Exponentiation by squaring (redirect from Square-and-multiply algorithm) matrix.
-Some variants are commonly referred to as square-and-multiply algorithms or binary exponentiation.
-These can be of quite general use, for example
-27 KB (3,845 words) - 02:07, 22 February 2019

 Marching cubes (redirect from Marching cubes algorithm) Marching cubes is a computer graphics algorithm, published in the 1987 SIGGRAPH proceedings by Lorensen and Cline, for extracting a polygonal mesh of